-- Submit on D2L by the night before lecture - A brief paragraph with at least one sentence on each: - What is the strength of this paper? - What is the primary weakness of this paper? - What would you have done differently to improve the paper? - With each of the above: - Be specific: Reference figures / equations when possible - Be original: Consider aspects that are not obvious on a first reading - Be concise: Make your points in 3 to 6 sentences
+- Will be maintained on Github and graded in batches - A brief paragraph with at least one sentence on each: - What is the strength of this paper? - What is the primary weakness of this paper? - What would you have done differently to improve the paper? - With each of the above: - Be specific: Reference figures / equations when possible - Be original: Consider aspects that are not obvious on a first reading - Be concise: Make your points in 3 to 6 sentences